microsoft/FHIR-Converter/docs/how-to-guides/deployment-options.md

 This [PowerShell deployment script](../deploy/Deploy-FhirConverterService.ps1) sets up all necessary Azure resources for running the FHIR converter service by deploying Bicep templates via Azure CLI commands.

-Refer [Parameters](#parameters) for more information on the required parameters to be provided and the default values used for optional parameters.
+Refer to [Configurable Settings](#configurable-settings) for more information on the required parameters to be provided and the default values used for optional parameters.

 ### Redeployment scenarios